Panosemmanouilidis2/FMCG-Retail-Analytics-portfolio/README.md

 ### The Business Problem

 A global FMCG manufacturer running thousands of trade promotions annually across two markets had no reliable, data-driven method to forecast promotional sell-out volume or evaluate return on investment before committing trade spend.
+Planning was driven by intuition and historical precedent.

-**Quantified consequences:**
+The consequences were measurable:

-- Planners in **Market A** were systematically **over-forecasting by 35%** — excess inventory and overstated investment cases
+- Planners in **Market A** were systematically **over-forecasting promotional volumes by 35%** leading to excess inventory and overstated trade investment cases
-- Planners in **Market B** were **under-forecasting by 103%** — significant demand unmet, growth opportunity unrealised
+- Planners in **Market B** were **under-forecasting by 103%** leaving significant demand unmet and growth opportunity unrealised
-- **60–79% of promotions** across both markets missed their volume plan by more than 50% with no way to identify this risk in advance
+- **60–79% of promotions** across both markets missed their volume plan by more than 50% with no mechanism to identify this risk in advance
-- No pre-execution ROI visibility — no mechanism to know which promotions would generate positive incremental gross profit before committing spend
+- No pre-execution ROI visibility — no way to know which promotions would generate positive incremental gross profit before committing spend

 ---

 ### What Was Built

 - **XGBoost sell-out forecasting model** — R² 0.81 (Market A), R² 0.70 (Market B), 5x improvement over linear baseline
-- **Pre-execution ROI framework** — volume forecast and ROI estimate before any promotion runs
+- **Pre-execution ROI framework** — planners obtain volume forecast and ROI estimate before any promotion runs
-- **Live GCP Vertex AI deployment** — real-time forecasts via REST API endpoints
+- **Full GCP Vertex AI deployment** — live prediction endpoints serving real-time forecasts via REST API
 - **Streamlit planner application on Cloud Run** — business-facing interface requiring no technical skills
-- **SHAP explainability layer** — identifies why a promotion is predicted to succeed or fail, in plain language
+- **Model explainability layer** — identifies whether a promotion is predicted to succeed or fail, and why, in plain language
-- **Data quality resolution** — cleaned and validated 640K+ promotional records across two markets
+- **Data quality resolution** — cleaned and validated 640K+ promotional event records across two structurally different markets

 ---